Last Updated on June 30, 2020 by Superwatches

 Who Will Use the Suunto 7?

-However, if you are an ultra-runner or triathlete then this smartwatch isn’t for you.
+For ultra-runners or triathletes, this smartwatch maybe not the right one for you and you could go with Suunto Spartan Instead.
 It will not give the type of insights that you need in order to track and improve your own performance.
 That being said, it is a good choice for anyone starting out on their fitness journey.

 Is the Suunto 7 a High-Performance Watch?